For His Curtain Call, Beloved Director Stages Comedic Opera at the Hobby Center

 Donkin — a longtime member of the London-based D’Oyly Carte Opera Company, which was created in 1875 to produce and present Gilbert and Sullivan’s repertoire — was contacted by the Society in 1982 to sing in their 30th-anniversary performance of Trial by Jury.
 “I was nominated, and I came over, and I’ve been coming back ever since,” says Donkin.

-Even if you think you’ve never heard a Gilbert and Sullivan song, you probably have, as the music and lyrics of the Lennon-and-McCartney of the Victorian era holds the distinction of being ripe for comedic appropriation.
+Even if you think you’ve never heard a Gilbert and Sullivan song, you probably have, as the music and lyrics of the Victorian era hold the distinction of being ripe for comedic appropriation.
 (In a bizarre episode of The Simpsons, Bart tries to delay being killed by the maniacal Sideshow Bob by asking him to sing the entire score to H.M.S.
 Pinafore.)

 Donkin attributes Sullivan’s compositional skill as key to the timeless appeal of the operas.
 “You come out singing the tunes, not humming the scenery,” says Donkin.
 “You cannot get these tunes out of your head.”